-For 20 years I’ve been using a secret to managing people.
+For 20 years I’ve been using a secret for managing people.

 Early on, this management “trick” helped me overcome a lack of experience.
 It worked like a compass… always pointing me in the right direction and giving me tools for digging myself and my team out of holes.

 Later, as I taught this trick to others, I came to better understand its subtle power.
 It helped me to better understand and manage myself as well.

 The trick eventually became a habitual practice for me.
 Now, when I’m thrown into any leadership situation, I rely on this tool more than any other to find my way.
 I’ve wanted to share this trick with my team for years.
 Last month I had my chance, as we hosted a leadership workshop for 23 managers in our business.